-$\underline{Agreement} - A$ lease or other written agreement approved by the County that authorizes the conduct of a Commercial Aeronautical Activity on the Airport.
+Agreement - A lease or other written agreement approved by the Okaloosa County Board of County Commissioners that authorizes the conduct of a Commercial Aeronautical Activity on the Airport.

 Air Carrier - A Commercial Aeronautical Operator holding an operating certificate under 14 C.F.R.
 Part 121.